Natural Science & Mathematics

 Upon completion of a degree in computer science from Cowley, students earn an associate of science degree.
 This program is designed as a transfer program because most jobs related to these areas require at least a bachelor's degree.

 Computers and computer systems require experts to manage and maintain them.
 As the hardware and software programs evolve, the training programs for the experts must grow with the industry.
-Cowley is address this need by offering a new entry-level program into the field of Computer Science and Information Systems training.
+Cowley addresses this need by offering a new entry-level program into the field of Computer Science and Information Systems training.
 This program will prepare students to transfer directly into baccalaureate programs at four-year colleges and universities across the Midwest.
 Wichita State University has worked cooperatively with us in developing the program.

 For more information contact David Hays.